 The CIDL compiler generates three files for each CIDL file.
 One of these files is an IDL2 file containing the component executor's local IDL2 interfaces.
 The component developer compiles that file with the TAO IDL compiler.
 The remaining two files are C++ files containing the component servant's class definition and implementation.
-The generation of these files ensures that the cidlc -I . -I \$CIAO_ROOT/ccm -I \$CIAO_ROOT/ciao -I \$TAO_ROOT \ -I \$TAO ROOT/tao -I \$TAO ROOT/orbsvcs -- Messenger.cidl generates the following files (we show how to customize these names later):
+The generation of these files ensures that the generated code is portable and optimized for a wide variety of C++ compilers.
+The diagram illustrates the generated files.